 For the file name in a MIME representation of an attached file, MIME writers SHOULD use the value of the PidTagAttachLongFilename property ([MS-OXCMSG] section 2.2.2.10).
-If this value is not available, MIME writers SHOULD use the value of the PidTagAttachFilename property ([MS-OXCMSG] section 2.2.2.11) and can use an empty string if this value is also not available.
-The attached file name SHOULD be written to several different MIME headers (2), as specified in the next section.
+If this value is not available, MIME writers SHOULD use the value of the PidTagAttachFilename property ([MS-OXCMSG] section 2.2.2.11).
+If the value of the PidTagAttachFilename property is also not available, MIME writers can use either an empty string or a default value.
+The attached file name SHOULD be written to several different MIME headers (2), as specified in section 2.1.3.4.2.2.